MeganClo/Pokemon-Bootcamp-Battle/README.md

 > Sarah Durkin

 ### Description
-A simple gaming application leveraging the PokeAPI and the Random User Generator API where users take turns and points are subtracted based on the move selected.
+A simple gaming application leveraging the PokéAPI and the Random User Generator API where users take turns and points are subtracted based on the move selected.
 The player who survives wins!

 - A random opponent is assigned from the Random User API
 - A random Pokémon is assigned to the user and the opponent